UK stocks hit by global gloom, windfall tax threat for utilities | Headlines

 - United Kingdom

-UK's FTSE 100 fell on Tuesday, as the global mood soured after bleak results from social media firm Snap Inc and shares of British utilities slumped after a media report fuelled speculation of windfall tax.
+UK's FTSE 100 fell on Tuesday, tracking a sour global mood with energy stocks leading declines and shares of British utilities slumped after a media report fuelled speculation of a windfall tax.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)